Dos Manos Peru Travel

 Santa Catalina convent Peru

-It is probably the most striking and fascinating feature of the historic centre of Arequipa, where you experience Peruvian history that has taken place there four hundred years ago.
-To truly appreciate the history and understand the different rooms within the monastery, you can use the services of a guide.
-Most Santa Catalina Tours finish by eating some delicious cookies made by the current nuns!
+It is probably the most striking and fascinating feature of the historic centre of Arequipa, where you experience Peruvian history from four hundred years ago.
+To truly appreciate the history and understand the different rooms within the monastery, you can hire a guide at the entrance.
+Inside, you will find narrow streets painted in bright colors, peaceful courtyards, and historic chapels.
+The monastery remained largely closed to the public for centuries, which helped preserve its unique atmosphere.

 Santa Catalina convent Arequipa